 5 Reasons To Take Your Family To Wales

 Imagine a nation that can boast the world’s fastest zip line, 641 castles and ties to Charlie Bucket, The BFG and Dr. Who.
-It’s a good bet that country can serve up a fun vacation for just about any family who visits.
-That country is Wales.
-This nation within the United Kingdom is a perennially worthwhile family destination and a bit of a hidden gem.
+That country is Wales and it can serve up a fun vacation for families with kids of almost any age.
+This tiny nation within the United Kingdom is a bit of a hidden gem that particularly shines as a family destination..

 Here are five reasons Wales is an appealing destination for kids and parents alike.
 And if we may say so, we think they’re whoopsey-splunkers (to quote Roald Dahl’s BFG.)